hellohaptik/docs_haptik/docs/agent-chat/analytics.md

 1. **Total Chats Received**

     All ongoing chats for a chosen Team view, that started in the selected time duration.
-This includes chats in waiting, queued chats and pinned chats for the Team in question.
+This includes chats in waiting, queued chats, pinned and completed chats for the Team in question.
 The total number of all chats received i.e. `first_message_time` in the selected time duration from the time-date picker.

 2. **Completed by Agents**

     Count all chats that were closed by a human agent that means count all instances of manual clicks for closing a chat.
 Simply, total count of chats which were completed by agents in a particular team will be shown here.
+This does not include chats that were put in waiting, are were auto-completed due to user inactivity.

 > Note that this completed metric count is available starting from 24 March 2020 only.